 Steady subcutaneous delivery of 3-NP using osmotic pumps

-- Weigh all the animals to be used in the experiment, the morning preceding pump implantation.
+- Weigh all the animals to be used in the experiment, on the morning preceding pump implantation.

 - Calculate the theoretical 3-NP concentration needed for the pump to have 54 mg/kg/day of 3-NP.
 Calculate for 1 day.